mphilosopher/censura/README.md

 - MANUAL (lists provided by Italian LEAs or other Authorities)

-Here is a bundle of scripts able to get the lists, parse the data and produce a DNS file (currently for Bind and Unbound) to hijack some queries toward a customized stop page.
+Here is a bundle of scripts able to get the lists, parse the data and produce a DNS file (currently for Bind, Unbound, and PowerDNS) to hijack some queries toward a customized stop page.

 [0] CNCPO requires a procedure to register and get a client certificate in order to